disarm-platform/fn-ppmify/SPECS.md

 A JSON object 'ppm_df' containing the following fields:
 - `x`.
 Longitude in decimal degrees
 - `y`.
 Latitude in decimal degrees
 - `exposure`.
-Population offset for that point in space and time.
+Populations for that point in space and time to be used as offset (when logged).
 - `period`.
 A number 1 through number of layers as determined by `date_start_end` and `aggregation_period`.
 - `outcome`. {integer} Whether the point is an observation (1) or a quadrature point (0).
 - `regression_weights`. {integer} Number of `outcomes` per space-time cell, to be used as a regression weight